BrionLogan/aws-ec2-windows-lab/README.md

   - Selected the instance → **Connect** → **RDP Client**.
   - Downloaded the `.rdp` file.
     *Reasoning:* The `.rdp` file contains preconfigured settings to simplify the connection process.
-  - Decrypted the Administrator password using the `.pem` key.
+  - Clicked **Get Password** → uploaded the `.pem` key file → decrypted the Administrator password.
-    *Reasoning:* Ensures only authorized users with the correct private key can log in.
+    *Reasoning:* This step ensures that only someone with the correct private key can access the instance.
-- Opened the `.rdp` file in Microsoft Remote Desktop and logged in successfully.
+- Opened the `.rdp` file in Microsoft Remote Desktop and logged in using the decrypted password.

 ---